ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 </ion-list>
 ```

 This creates a list of cards.
-Angular's `ngFor` structural directive to render the sample template for each item in the `teaData` collection.
+Angular's `ngFor` structural directive is used to render the sample template for each item in the `teaData` collection.
 That looks pretty good, at least when viewed at a phone resolution, but what about other form factors?
 Those do not look quite as nice.
 We will fix that shortly, but first go back to an iPhone form factor.

 If you look closely, though, we lost the "Large Title" scrolling effect we had on the "Home" page.
 Have a look at the HTML for the "Home" page.
 There are a few key items we need to bring over: